Fractalgrid: CleanSpark's FractalGrid

 Within a fractalgrid, microgrids are placed in parent-child relationships in which a child microgrid can be islanded from its parent microgrid.
 Each fractal microgrid can operate autonomously or federated with others.
 The federated state allows for sharing of resources but also allows for disconnection in the cases of maintenance and emergencies.
 In the same way that microgrids are able to island from the utility when needed, fractal microgrids can disconnect from one another in order to maintain power supply to critical loads.

+The fractalgrid was conceived in 2012 by Art Villanueva, CleanSpark's founding CTO and CSO and designed and implemented by Jennifer Worrall.
+The implementation uses recursion and bounds complexity to O(N).

 Camp Pendleton FractalGrid Demonstration (CPFD)

 Starting July 2014, an active fractalgrid has been active in San Diego County, California at military base Camp Pendleton, funded by the California Energy Commission to exhibit the uses of fractalgrid technology.
 The Camp Pendleton fractalgrid is connected to a 1.1 MW facility consisting of several buildings at the Barracks, a three-story parking garage and three cell towers.
 The project implements three self-sufficient fractal microgrids and a larger microgrid that interconnects the site such that resources can be shared between microgrids in various configurations.
 Each fractal microgrid's operational status is dependent on the state of power supply and the need to keep critical loads powered.
 Using real-time data, the system monitors the energy consumption levels and evaluates the power generation received from distributed energy resources (DERs).
 This analysis is used to determine how many loads can be powered by local generation.

 The CPFD illustrates islanding within a fractalgrid.
 Each fractal microgrid is capable of completely separating from its parent microgrid in order to best support critical loads.